unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 ## 3. Place "firmware.bin" inside the SD card

+Turn off the writerDeck. \
-Pull out the SD card from the device. \
+Pull out the SD card from the writerDeck. \
-Copy "firmware.bin" file inside the SD card. '' Restart the device. \
+Copy "firmware.bin" file inside the SD card. \
+Put back the SD card to the writerDeck. \
+Turn on the writerDeck. \
-When you restart the device, it will show white screen for 10 seconds then automatically boot again to the updated firmware.
+writerDeck will show white screen for 10 seconds then automatically boot again to the updated firmware.

+# USB Keyboard

+Most of the USB keyboard should work by connecting to the writerDeck.

+- Bluetooth keyboard is not able to connect to the writerDeck.
+(Should be possible in the future development)
+- Wireless keyboard with 2.4 Ghz USB dongle should work
+- Wired USB keyboard should work
+- Some keyboards that has USB Hub on board may not work.

-# Changing Animation
+# Customizing Start and Sleep Animation

 If you want to change the Startup and Sleep animation.
 You can place the gif files directly in the SD card.
 Filename should be exactly the same in order to have the effect.